The existence of a transverse universal knot: Braids in as parts of the preimage of some branching set

 Let $H$ be a connected component of $\hat{G}^i_m$.
-Observe that if $H$ contains only isolated vertices of $G^i_m$, then it is clear that after surgery along $\beta_i$ we will obtain arcs covering 1:1 and onto $\gamma_i$.
-So Part (1) of Prop. \ref{prop:gamma_i-properties} is valid in this case.
-Now, what lefts is the case when $H$ contains three-vertices component of $G^i_m$.
+Observe that if $H$ contains only isolated vertices of $G^i_m$, then after surgery along $\beta_i$ we will obtain arcs covering 1:1 and onto $\gamma_i$.
+So Part (1) of Proposition \ref{prop:gamma_i-properties} is valid in this case.
+Now, the remaining case is when $H$ contains a three-vertex component of $G^i_m$.